The flow of funds for the Transportation Trust Fund Authority (TTFA) begins with a series of revenue sources that have

-The State Constitution does not specifically direct the dedicated revenues to the Transportation Trust Fund Authority.
+The State Constitution does not specifically direct the constitutionally dedicated revenues to the TTFA.
 Instead,

-the constitutional language directs the revenue be used only for the purpose of "paying or financing the cost of planning,
+the constitutional language directs the revenue be used only for the purposes of "paying or financing the cost of planning,

 acquisition, engineering, construction, reconstruction, repair and rehabilitation of the transportation system."